HOME EQUITY LINE OF CREDIT – HELOC

 - Based on this $300,000 in equity, the lender will consider giving you a Line of Credit at a much lower rate than if you applied without the property in the equation.

 HELOCs – and lines of credit in general – are a great fit for people who are able to resist the temptation to access the entirety of their credit limit just because it’s there.
-If you max out your credit cards without a plan for paying them off, or started thinking of a third car or a trip to the Bahamas when I wrote about having $300K in equity, you might want to steer clear of a HELOC.
+If you max out your credit cards without a plan for paying them off, or started thinking of a third car or a trip to the Bahamas, you might want to steer clear of a HELOC.

-In short, we don’t recommend using a HELOC to buy toys.
+In short, we don’t recommend using a HELOC a method of having fun and buying toys.
 You worked hard to build that equity, and it’d be a shame to find yourself up to your eyeballs in debt all over again for some short-term playtime.

-If, however, you’re the kind of person who is able to stick to a reasonable budget, a HELOC can be a powerful tool in boosting your household purchasing power.
+If, however, you’re the kind of person who is able to stick to a reasonable budget, a HELOC can be a powerful tool in boosting your household purchasing power and enjoying your hard earned financial position.

-Whether or not you currently own, a mortgage broker can help you determine your current and potential equity, and a plan to build that number moving forward.
+Whether or not you currently own a home, a mortgage broker can help you determine your current and potential equity, and a plan to build that number moving forward.